GQL-Project/gql_client/PROTOBUF_SETUP.md

 4. Create a new folder called `install` in the `protobuf` folder.
 Your `protobuf` folder should now contain `protobuf-3.21.6` and `install`

-5. Open `protobuf-3.21.6` and create a new folder called `build`
+5. Open `protobuf-3.21.6\cmake` and create a new folder called `build`

-6. Within `build`, create three more folders: `debug`, `release` and `solution`.
+6. Inside `build`, create three more folders: `debug`, `release` and `solution`.

-7. From inside the `release` folder run the following command (may take upto 10 minutes):
+7. From inside the `release` folder, run the following command (may take upto 10 minutes):
 ```
 cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=..\..\..\..\install ..\..

 ```

-8. Similarly, from inside the `debug` folder run the following command:
+8. Similarly, from inside the `debug` folder, run the following command:
 ```
 cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=..\..\..\..\install ..\..
 ```

-9. Finally, from inside the `solution` folder run the following command (command could change depending on the verison of Visual Studio you have installed):
+9. Finally, from inside the `solution` folder, run the following command (command could change depending on the verison of Visual Studio you have installed):
 ```
 cmake -G "Visual Studio 17 2022" -DCMAKE_INSTALL_PREFIX=..\..\..\..\install ..\..
 ```